Global Header

 2. Linguistic intelligence

-As the name suggests, Linguistic intelligence is all about words—whether spoken or written.
+Linguistic intelligence is the ability to use words effectively, both in writing stories and telling stories.
 People with high linguistic intelligence excel at expressing themselves clearly and persuasively, whether through storytelling, speeches or conversation.
 Their words engage and captivate others.
 They have an ear for language and often excel in reading, writing and verbal communication.

 Examples: